This blog post uses affiliate links denoted by ( * ) .

 Read the disclaimer about affiliate links & PR gifting here

-The Indian specialty restaurant, Suvarna Mahal, and the Verandah Café are in the back of the building looking out on the wide-open field framed by the doorway arches.
+The Indian specialty restaurant, Suvarna Mahal, and the Verandah Café are in the back of the building.
+Both restaurants are looking out on the wide-open field framed by an arched doorway.
 In the morning it’s nice to sit outside on a soft couch sipping tea and reading in the heat of the Indian sun.
-The restaurant is a place of luxury and may require reservations but since we don’t eat on the local schedule (they prefer to have dinner much later) we were the only ones at the restaurant, slightly overwhelmed by the service and attention.
+The restaurant is a place of luxury and may require reservations.
+But since we don’t eat on the local schedule (they prefer to have dinner much later) we were the only ones at the restaurant, slightly overwhelmed by the service and attention.

-On the way to the pool, you’ll pass a steam train, permanently parked it is now a bar lounge.
-The Steam offers a fine selection of liquors, wine, snacks, and wood-fired Italian pizza.
+On the way to the pool, you’ll pass a steam train, permanently parked it is now a bar-lounge.
+The Steam offers a fine selection of liquors, wine, snacks, and wood-fired Italian pizzas.
 The spa and pool area are surrounded by a wall of trees creating a private space for reflection and wellness.
 There are indoor and outdoor pools, both impeccably kept, a full-service Jiva Grande Spa, and an outdoor yoga room.
-With the little time that we had, we tried to take advantage of everything and the couple hours I got to spend by the pool listening to birds chirp are the hours I will definitely treasure for some time.
+With the little time that we had, we tried to take advantage of everything.
+I chose to spend my last hours as a guest of the Palace by the pool, listening to birds chirp.

 If I ever felt like a princess it is here in the Rambagh Palace*, a place I would certainly like to return to for an extended visit.